Brillante Ma Mendoza’s police thriller is inspired by a 2015 bloodbath in Mindanao

 In its favour, Motherland exhibits technical proficiency and an appreciation of the landscapes, forests and rivers in which Dao-ayen and his colleagues have to operate.
 Mendoza and screenwriter Honeylyn Joy Alipio question the actions of those in power, but Motherland is more interested in heroic sacrifice than fully exploring whether the ends justify the means employed.
 A scene of the President (Ricky Davao) scrutinising himself in the mirror as he tries to wash ink stains from his hands offers a modest element of reproach.
 The Moro Islamic Liberation Front is a largely faceless, gun-wielding enemy in the film whose grievances and aims receive no coverage.

-Mendoza’s muscular, simplistic attack of the material is reminiscent of the collaborations between director Peter Berg and actor Mark Wahlberg, including Lone Survivor (2013) and Mile 22 (2018).
+Mendoza’s muscular, simplistic take on this material is reminiscent of the collaborations between director Peter Berg and actor Mark Wahlberg, including Lone Survivor (2013) and Mile 22 (2018).
 It grows increasingly sentimental and prone to overkill as family members receive official condolences, loved ones return home in flag-draped coffins and the musical score soars to the heavens as it tugs on the heartstrings.
 The traumatised Dao-ayen is lucky to be alive and stand as a witness to the fate of his comrades.
 Ultimately Motherland is effectively handled but broad in its storytelling, and lacking the deeper dimensions that might have given it more of an edge.

 Production company: Center Stage Productions